Outbreak Information, Guidance and Education

 What is in a Care Home Outbreak Box – downloadable materials

-The Care Homes Outbreak Box consists of a label for the boxand the materials below: a red folder (gastrointestinal illness), a blue folder (respiratory illness) and additional information, such as, posters for outbreaks and hand hygiene
+The Care Homes Outbreak Box consists of a label for the boxand the materials below: a red folder (gastrointestinal infection), a blue folder (respiratory infection) and additional information, such as, posters for outbreaks and hand hygiene

 Update for Winter 2025/26